 5. Types of Credit Used - 10%

 There are some people who don’t have debt of any kind.
 They hold no charge cards, no mortgage, not even an automobile loan.
 Initially, it might seem like they would be more creditworthy, but that’s not necessarily the case.
-Lenders want to loan money to people who are more likely to repay that money.
-Equally important, they want to loan money to borrowers who will repay the money in a timely manner, according to the terms of the agreement.
+Lenders want to lend to people who are more likely to repay that money in a timely manner, according to the terms of the agreement.
 If a person has no financial history or experience, they would have a lower score simply because they have not demonstrated their ability to repay amounts owed.

-The FICO scoring method uses the financial information on the report to calculate the score.
+FICO uses the financial information on the report to calculate the score.
 What is does not take factor in is information about employment history, income, or if an individual is in financial counseling.
-However, other types of scoring methods do.
-Even if all reporting agencies used FICO, a consumer’s score could be slightly different.
+However, other types methods do.
+Even if all reporting agencies used FICO, a person's rating could be slightly different.
 At one point in time, each bureau may not have the same information based on the time of lender reports, and other factors.

 Credit Score Values

-The FICO scoring system uses a range from 300 to 850, and the higher the score, the better.
-The high score indicates to lenders that the individual is a lower risk, meaning they are more creditworthy than someone with a lower score.
-A high score, or excellent credit, is considered to be over 750.
-FICO is widely used and familiar, but there is a new scoring method that all three reporting agencies are also using.
-It’s called VantageScore.
+FICO uses a range from 300 to 850.
+A higher number indicates to lenders that the individual is a lower risk, meaning they are more creditworthy than someone with a lower rating.
+Excellent credit is considered to be over 750.
+FICO is widely used and familiar, but there is another method that all three reporting agencies are also using called VantageScore.

-Vantage scores range from 501 to 990, but also have letter “grades” assigned to each range of scores.
+Vantage scores range from 501 to 990, but also have letter “grades” assigned to each range.
 Here is the breakout:

-Since different scores are used for various types of loan products, it can become confusing to understand a person’s score.
+Since different scores are used for various types of financial products, it can become confusing to understand a person’s rating.
 For example, a 750 using FICO is very good, but only fair, or a “C” using VantageScore.
-All three of the major bureaus calculate and sell the FICO score, the VantageScore, and their own internal scores.
-Lenders can request any one of these scores for decision-making.
-Alternately, lenders can use a combination of scores.
-It is all dependent on the loan product and the particular situation.
+All three of the major bureaus calculate and sell FICO, VantageScore, and their own internal rating.
+Lenders can request any one of these for decision-making.
+Alternately, lenders can use a combination of them.
+It is all dependent on the the particular situation.

-There are also alternatives to these more well-known and traditional scores.
+There are also alternatives to these more well-known and traditional ratings.
 An example of an alternative score is Scorelogix’s Job Security Score.

-Scorelogix uses a different set of elements to calculate the risk that a consumer will be able to repay a loan.
-The score is based on forecasting future events, rather than focusing on past behavior.
+Scorelogix uses a different set of elements to calculate the risk a person will be able to repay, based on forecasting future events, rather than focusing on past behavior.
 Elements that are part of the calculation of the score include: job stability, income, and economic factors.
 To learn more about Scorelogix, click here.